jenny-s51/patternfly-mcp/README.md

 ## What is MCP?

 The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely access external data sources and tools.
-This server exposes PatternFly documentation and development rules through a standard MCP stdio transport, so any MCP‑compatible client can call its tools.
+This server provides a standardized way to expose PatternFly documentation and development rules to MCP-compatible clients.

 ## Features

-- TypeScript implementation with ES modules
+- **TypeScript**: Full type safety and modern JavaScript features
-- PatternFly documentation access (design guidelines, accessibility, charts, and local docs)
+- **PatternFly Documentation Access**: Browse, search, and retrieve PatternFly development rules
-- Two tools for fetching index content and specific pages
+- **Comprehensive Rule Coverage**: Access setup, guidelines, components, charts, chatbot, and troubleshooting documentation
-- Simple memoization for fast repeat fetches
+- **Smart Search**: Find specific rules and patterns across all documentation
-- Robust error handling with MCP error codes
+- **Error Handling**: Robust error handling with proper MCP error codes
-- Works over stdio; easy to run from MCP clients
+- **Modern Node.js**: Uses ES modules and the latest Node.js features

 ## Prerequisites